15 March - 18 April 2023

 - Time plan and implementation: The time plan should provide an overview of the collaboration and a plan for submitting joint research applications, travel, joint seminars, workshops, preparations/planning of joint research applications, and information dissemination.
 A brief description of collaboration activities, such as workshops and seminars, should be included.

-Please provide the following information.
-If a heading is not relevant to your application, please state this under the heading.
+Provide the following information also.
+If it is not relevant to your application, please state this under the heading.

-The description may cover a maximum of 6 000 characters including blank spaces.
-This is approximately one and a half A4 page in Arial, font size 11, single line spacing.
+The description may cover a maximum of 4 000 characters including blank spaces.
+This is approximately one A4 page in Arial, font size 11.

 Budget and research resources